This page contains affiliate links. Please read our disclosure for more info.

 Cold Weather Extras

-In cold weather (like currently in New Zealand), I add these extra items:
+In cold weather, I add these extra items:

 - Patagonia Nano Puff Hoody Down Jacket – It’s warm but light and packs down small in its own pocket.

-- Marmot PreCip Eco Rain Jacket – In most places I don’t bother with a rain jacket, but this has been useful in New Zealand.
-It packs down small in its pocket and has pit zips and an adjustable hood.
+- Marmot PreCip Eco Rain Jacket – It packs into its pocket and has pit zips and an adjustable hood.

 - Extra socks – My favourite are Smartwool medium crew socks, which are thick, warm, and odour-resistant.
-Any merino wool socks are ideal.
+Darn Tough hiker micro crew socks are also excellent.
+Smartwool, Icebreaker and Darn Tough all make great merino socks.
+Check out REI for lots of choice.

 - Allbirds Wool Runners – I love how cosy and warm these wool sneakers are!
 They are as comfortable as slippers and I can wear them without socks.
 They are machine washable too.
 See my Allbirds Wool Runners review for more details.